dm03514/csv-aggregator/README.md

 `python csv_aggregator.py <path/to/csv/input/files>`

+By default it searches for the config file in the same directory where the csv_aggregator script is located.
+By default an output_{current_datetime_stamp}.csv file is created in that directory too.

 The above command will read from the columns.cfg file and create an output.csv file in the current directory!